jjn7702/SECJ1023-PT2/Submission/sec08_23242/DreamCatcher/Problem Analysis and Design /readme.md

   iv.
 Data class
   <ul>
   <li>
-    Inside the data class, we have the accessor and the mutator.
+    Inside the data class, there are the accessor and the mutator.
   </li>
   </ul>